digital-work-lab/theses/docs/completed.md

 Completed theses:

+- 020 **Laureen Thurner**: Understanding the process of organizing participatory knowledge resources: An exploratory study in the context of academic lab handbooks (Bachelor's thesis)
+- 019 **Robert Theis**: Analyzing the yield of literature search queries: An open source design science approach (Bachelor's thesis)
 - 018 **Aaron Hißting**: Generative artificial intelligence and archetype prompts in software development: A scoping review (Bachelor's thesis)
+- 017 **Witalij Kindsvater**: The Impact of Remote Work on Individual Productivity: A Literature Review of Pre-, Peri-, and Post-Pandemic Research (Bachelor's thesis)
 - 014 **Philipp Thomas Raab**: The effects of generative artificial intelligence on software development tasks: A qualitative systematic review (Bachelor's thesis)
 - 013 **Moritz van den Hövel**: The state of artificial intelligence in personal information management – A scoping review (Bachelor's thesis)
 - 012 **Luca Ossendorf**: Design of a machine-learning classifier for research papers: Identifying literature reviews (Bachelor's thesis)